-Celebrant: Archbishop

-or one of the Auxiliary Bishops designated by the Archbishop
+Celebrant: Archbishop or one of the Auxiliary Bishops designated by the Archbishop One Deacon: If two deacons are available, then the roles are divided between them.
+The deacon sings/reads the Universal Prayer.

-Three Deacons: One deacon serves as the deacon of the Mass and the other two deacons serve as chaplains to the Archbishop.
 (The Book of the Gospels is not used.)

-If dalmatics are needed, please contact the Cathedral Sacristy (215-561-1313).

-Two Lectors: For the First and Second Reading

-Cantor/Psalmist: The psalmist sings the psalm from the ambo.
-Eight Altar Servers: Thurifer/Cross/Two Servers/Holy Water/
+If dalmatics are needed, please contact the Cathedral Sacristy (215-561- 1313).
+Two Lectors: For the First and Second Reading Cantor/Psalmist: The psalmist sings the psalm from the ambo.
+Eight Altar Servers: Thurifer/Cross/Two Servers/Holy Water/ Miter/Crosier/Book Gift Bearers: Sufficient number of people to bring forward all the hosts and wine for the Eucharistic Prayer

-Miter/Crosier/Book

-Gift Bearers: At least three ciboria and wine cruet

 - The Archbishop sits in the presidential chair.
-[A seat is placed nearby for the Master of Ceremonies] - The deacon chaplains sit next to the Archbishop. - The deacon of the Mass sits in a convenient place but not with the concelebrating Bishops and priests. - The Auxiliary Bishops sit in the sanctuary, if at all possible. - Concelebrants sit typically in a reserved section in the nave as a group distinct from the deacons.
-Concelebrants who cannot walk in the procession may sit beforehand in the first pew(s) of the section reserved for the concelebrants. - Attending deacons, if they choose, may vest in an alb, and precede the concelebrants in the procession.
-Deacons, likewise, sit typically in a reserved section in the nave as a group distinct from the concelebrants.
+[A seat is placed nearby for the Master of Ceremonies] - The deacon only sits next to the Archbishop.
+If there are two deacons, they may sit next to the Archbishop.
+If three deacons are available, two serve as chaplains and one as the deacon of the Mass. - The Auxiliary Bishops sit in the sanctuary, if at all possible. - Concelebrants sit typically in a reserved section in the nave as a group.
+Designated concelebrants (and classmates) sit together first among the concelebrants.
+Concelebrants who cannot walk in the procession may sit beforehand in the first pew(s) of the section reserved for the concelebrants. - The family should sit in reserved seats.

-- The family should sit in reserved seats. - Incense is used at the Entrance, the Gospel, the Preparation of the Altar and Gifts, and during the Final Commendation. - Holy Water is used during the Final Commendation and in the narthex prior to the procession to the place of committal. - The Act of Penitence, the Confiteor followed by the Kyrie, takes place as usual since the blessing of the body occurred earlier at the Reception of the Body. - Lectors come from their place in the assembly to proclaim the readings. - The homily is typically given by a priest, but may be given by a deacon, based on the wishes of the deceased deacon's family or as noted in the Guidelines for the Funeral of a Deacon form, on file with the Office for Clergy. - Additional petitions to the Prayer of the Faithful should reflect the Church's faith in Christ's victory over death and the promise of eternal life. - For the Preparation of the Altar and the Gifts: - O Sufficient hosts should be prepared for the both the concelebrants and the faithful.
-The concelebrants receive the typical communion host and not broken pieces of larger hosts. - O Sufficient chalices (and purificators) should be prepared beforehand for all the concelebrants to receive the Precious Blood.
-All chalices receive a drop of water at the time of the Preparation of the Altar and the Gifts. - o All sacred vessels to be consecrated are to be placed on a corporal spread at the beginning of the Preparation of the Altar and the Gifts. - The Archbishop holds the paten for the Communion of the concelebrants.
-Communion stations for the faithful are to be determined beforehand.
-Sufficient deacons should be informed beforehand of the stations to present the Precious Blood to the concelebrants. - Words of Remembrance typically do not take place at the Funeral Mass.
-They may take place at the Vigil, the Parish Mass and/or the Rite of Committal.
+- Incense is used at the Entrance, the Gospel, the Preparation of the Gifts, and during the Final Commendation. - Holy Water is used during the Final Commendation and in the narthex prior to the procession to the place of committal. - The Act of Penitence, the Confiteor followed by the Kyrie, takes place as usual since the blessing of the body occurred earlier at the Reception of the Body. - Lectors come from their place in the assembly to proclaim the readings from the Lectionary for Mass. - The homily is typically given by a priest. - An additional intention to the Universal Prayer should include one for priestly vocations.
+All additional intentions should reflect the Church's faith in Christ's victory over death and the promise of eternal life. - For the Preparation of the Gifts: - Sufficient hosts should be prepared for the both the concelebrants and the faithful.
+The concelebrants receive the typical communion host and not broken pieces of larger hosts. - Sufficient chalices (and purificators) should be prepared beforehand for all the concelebrants to receive the Precious Blood.
+All chalices receive a drop of water at the time of the Preparation of the Gifts. - All sacred vessels to be consecrated are to be placed on a corporal spread at the beginning of the Preparation of the Gifts. - Typically, the Third Eucharistic Prayer is prayed with concelebrants assigned to each of the three intercessions. - The Archbishop holds the paten for the Communion of the concelebrants.
+Communion stations for the faithful and the Precious Blood of the concelebrants are to be determined beforehand. - Words of Remembrance typically do not take place at the Funeral Mass.
+They may take place at the Vigil, the Parish Mass and/or the Rite of Committal. - The Salve Regina is typically sung immediately after the Dismissal.